zestyai/engineering-test-backend/README.md

 * *If you are not familiar with [PostgreSQL](https://www.postgresql.org/) or [PostGIS](https://postgis.net/), you may need to read up beforehand.*

 ## API Specification
-The API you will be implementing for this project must follow the following API specification:
+The API you will be implementing for this project must adhere to the following API specification:

 ### GET /display/:id?(overlay=yes(&parcel=:parcelColor)(&building=:buildingColor))